stormchaserroleplaying/stormchaserRPG/Spells/2/Evocation/index.md

 **At Higher Levels.**  If cast using 4 or more mana, creatures with [darkvision](https://stormchaserroleplaying.com/stormchaserRPG/General/Awareness/Special/#darkvision) can barely see through the darkness.
 They treat targets seen through the darkness as [concealed](https://stormchaserroleplaying.com/stormchaserRPG/General/Awareness/Concealment/#concealed).

+## Flame Blade
+*2nd Level Evocation*<br>
+**Casting Time:** 1 Action<br>
+**Range:** Self<br>
+**Components:** V, S, M *(A leaf of sumac.)*<br>
+**Duration:** 1 Minute

+You evoke a fiery, scimitar-shaped blade in your free hand.
+While the spell lasts, you can [strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) with this blade.
+When you do so, make a melee evocation attack.
+On a hit, the target takes 3d6 fire damage.

+The flaming blade sheds bright light in a 10-foot radius and dim light for an additional 10 feet.

+**At Higher Levels.**  When you cast this spell using 3 or more mana, the damage increases by 1d6 for every additional point of mana.

 ## Force Punch
 *2nd Level Evocation*<br>
 **Casting Time:** 2 Actions<br>